 Fred returns from the war

 Frederick James Bosworth comes home from the Western Front and buys his first pigs.
-The business has been continuous from that moment on.
+The Bosworth family have kept pigs from that moment on.

 From Fred Bosworth's return from the First World War to Stuart and Jack today, this is the story of a family business that has spent the last hundred years finding new ways to do the same work better.